smarthare/crypto-dashboard/README.md

+# Assessment
-* Finished assessment without some balance funcs such as getting token balances from specific network and buy/send funcs.
+* Finished this assessment without some balance funcs such as getting token balance from specific network and buy/send funcs. *
+* Built with React.js and TypeScript
+* Integrated with Metamask using Ethers.js
+* Drawn candle chart using Apexchart
+* Used Coingecko APIs

 # Getting Started with Create React App